ess4654/Stencyl-Debugging-Extension/README.md

 Given a valid 2D list, the contents will be printed to the console.

+## Last Updated April 1, 2020 v1.0

 Additional Notes: Debug Drawing will always be on if the console is open.
 The use of in game block can disable it.
+Contact Me: thejoblesscoder@gmail.com
+Extension is Open Sourced and Licensed under MIT open source standards.